Skip to main content

 If you don't want to DIY, don't despair.
 You can totally just buy something.
 Here are a few local options:

-• There are pre-made May baskets at the Palmer's Old Tyme Candy Shoppe ranging from small cups to big baskets fit for a group or someone really special.
+• There are pre-made May baskets available at the Palmer's Old Tyme Candy Shoppe ranging from small cups to big baskets fit for a group or someone really special.

-• Area florists like of course have a variety of floral arrangements, but also some live potted plants, either of which would be really fun if going the floral route!
+• Area florists like of course have a variety of floral arrangements, but also some live potted plants, either of which would be really fun if going the floral route.

 Whether you do paper cups or fancy baskets, popcorn or flowers, May Day is a sweet little tradition and I for one am glad to see it continue!
 Happy spring, Siouxland!